ScottLogic/blog/_posts/2023-11-08-testing-LLM-based-applications-strategy-and-challenges.markdown

 LLM-based applications encompass a variety of implementation formats, each specifically designed to tackle different tasks.
 Some of the most common applications include chatbots for interactive conversations, code generation and debugging, abstractive or extractive summarisation, text classification, sentiment analysis, language translation, and content generation.
 Different applications require specific test approaches to verify quality.

 The quality of LLM-based applications heavily relies on the quality of the model.
 A higher-performing model will undoubtedly produce more satisfying results.
 There are essentially two types of models.
 The first type is proprietary, such as OpenAI's GPT-3.5 and GPT-4, which appears as a black box to users but excels in handling complex tasks with higher performance.
-The second type is open source models, which may permit you to train them with your own specific data in addition to the language model.
+The second type is open-source models, which may permit you to train them with your own specific data in addition to the language model.
 Model version, and prompt parameters, such as temperature, will also be essential in influencing the eventual output.

 The following testing metrics provide comprehensive measurements of the quality of LLM-based applications.